How to build WordPress on AWS

 Word Press

-You can install it anywhere, but this time we will use the ec2-user home directory.
+You can install it anywhere, but in this case we will install it in the home directory of the ec2-user.

 # cd /home/ec2-user